-- Insert a Go To Home command to ensure the script starts on the calculator's home screen.
-This lets your script begin at a known starting point, regardless of what screen is shown on the calculator when you play the script. - to reset the memory to its defaults.
+Insert a Go To Home command to ensure the script starts on the calculator's home screen.
+This lets your script begin at a known starting point, regardless of what screen is shown on the calculator when you play the script.